msuriar/suriar.net/content/post/new-blog-hosting.md

 generator of choice.
 This was mostly because the most common thing ([Jekyll]) is written in Ruby, which I have ~no experience with.
-[Pelican] was another option, but I didn't see any strong argument in favour of one over the other, so Hugo one due to [recommendations] from other people.
+[Pelican] was another option, but I didn't see any strong argument in favour of one over the other, so Hugo won due to [recommendations] from other people.

 I then needed to migrate my existing content from Blogger into Hugo markdown.
 This was a little annoying, but not disastrously so.
 I [downloaded] an XML